 In small quantities, alcohol may have beneficial relaxation effects on the circulation, but above a certain intake, alcohol increases the risk of developing high blood pressure and affects how well your blood pressure is controlled.

 Alcohol and high blood pressure

 However, a higher alcohol consumption (3 or more drinks per day) leads to sodium retention, and has adverse effects on the liver.
-This leads to the production of substances that promote inflammation, insulin resistance and cause blood pressure to rise.
-In the long-term, alcohol can damage the liver and can lead to fibrosis and cirrhosis.
+This leads to the production of substances that promote inflammation, insulin resistance and causes blood pressure to rise.
+In the long-term, alcohol can damage the liver and lead to fibrosis and cirrhosis.

 Alcohol and blood pressure readings

 Above an intake of 3 drinks (30g alcohol) per day, every additional drink (10g alcohol) will increase your average systolic blood pressure (upper reading) by 1-2 mmHg, and your diastolic blood pressure (lower reading) by 1 mmHg.

 Binge drinking more than 4 units of alcohol in one session can lead to dangerous spikes in blood pressure or trigger an abnormal heart rhythm.

 A high alcohol intake is most harmful when it occurs without food, and women are more susceptible to these adverse effects than men.

 Women tolerate alcohol less well than men for a variety of reasons, including:

 - Differences in body size and weight – a petite female can tolerate less alcohol than a tall, muscular male.